richardschoen/appiandeploymentapi/appianapplication/readme.md

 Click ```Save Changes```

 ## Create DA_PackageInformation User Interface
+This user interface can be used to locate and list all packages and the UUID package ids for each package within an application.

+The user will enter an application UUID which can be determined from the Appian Application Properties.

 Create a new user interface and name it: ```DA_PackageInformation```

 Switch to expression mode and paste the User Interface SAIL from file: ```DA_PackageInformation_UI.sail```